SAHEBDHARA/Resturent-website/README.md

-# Resturent Food Order App
+# Restaurant Food Order App

-Welcome to the README file for the Resturent App project developed using React.
+Welcome to the README file for the Restaurant App project developed using React.
 This document provides an overview of the project, installation instructions, usage guidelines, and other relevant information.